On the collapsing of Calabi-Yau manifolds and K\"ahler-Ricci flows: Introduction

 \subsection{Acknowledgments}

 This research was conducted during the period when the first-named author served as a Clay Research Fellow.
-The second-named author was partially supported by NSF grant DMS-1903147, and part of this work was carried out during his visit to the Department of Mathematics and the Center for Mathematical Sciences and Applications at Harvard University, which he would like to thank for the hospitality.
-The second-named author would like to thank Henri Guenancia, Dano Kim and Yuguang Zhang for discussions.
+The second-named author was partially supported by NSF grants DMS-1903147 and DMS-2231783, and part of this work was carried out during his visit to the Department of Mathematics and the Center for Mathematical Sciences and Applications at Harvard University, which he would like to thank for the hospitality.
+The second-named author would like to thank Henri Guenancia, Dano Kim, Man-Chun Lee and Yuguang Zhang for discussions.
+We are also grateful to the referee for useful comments.